Updated on April 28th, 2025

 How Does Dual Enrollment Work?

-The college classes taken by dual-enrolled high school students functionally replace some of the courses they’d usually take as high schoolers.
+The college classes taken by dual-enrolled high school students functionally replace some of the courses they’d usually take as high schoolers, allowing them to engage in college level coursework early.
 As a result, they don’t necessarily have to take a heavier course load during their academic year to complete their high school graduation requirements.
 But the college courses also give them college credit, allowing them to get a jumpstart on their desired college degree.

 It is critical to note that high school students can sometimes sign up for college courses on their own instead of through a formal dual enrollment program offered by their high school.
 With this strategy, they are also dual-enrolled but will have a heavier course load, as the college classes may not substitute for the courses they need to take to complete their high school graduation requirements.